 A chasing career was planned, and the first run at Wetherby gave the gallant grey a first taste of the big fences.
 He seemed to relish the task, and finished third.

-Silver was one of our favourites and also our only grey horse in training.
-He was missed at Sheep Close Farm by the lads and lasses, and his untimely demise left a cloud over the yard.
+Silver Socks was one of our favourites and also our only grey horse in training.
+He was missed at Sheep Close Farm by the staff, and his untimely demise left a cloud over the yard.

-He was also missed by his 'girlfriend' Super Sammy, who wondered why her silver hero didn't come home time.
+He was also missed by his 'girlfriend' Super Sammy, who wondered why her fieldmate never came home again.